 Shitali Pranayama (pronounced shee-talee), means “cooling breath.”
-Traditionally it has been used to cool the whole body.
-Shitali is practiced by curling the tongue, you might even call it taco shell breathing.
+It used to cool the body and mind.
+We curl the tongue to practice shitali.
+You might this breath taco shell breathing.

 Sitkari Pranayama (pronounced seet-karee), means making a hissing sound.
 It is practiced by drawing the air in through the mouth over the tongue making a hissing sound.
 The adaptation we use in LifeForce Yoga is to draw the breath in through the lips in the shape of a straw.
-This keeps the cool breath moving over the tongue so we do not irritate sensitive teeth.
+Sucking the breath in with the hissing sound can irritate sensitive teeth.
 You might even call this breath tostada shell breathing.

 Directions for Practice